UPEI Panthers

 The UPEI Panthers are the men's and women's athletic teams that represent the University of Prince Edward Island in Charlottetown, Prince Edward Island, Canada.
-The UPEI Panthers have teams playing in the Atlantic University Sport (AUS) conference of the U Sports, including men's and women's ice hockey, soccer, basketball, cross country running as well as women's rugby.
+The UPEI Panthers have teams playing in the Atlantic University Sport (AUS) conference of the U Sports, including men's and women's ice hockey, soccer, basketball, cross country running, curling as well as women's rugby.
 The women's field hockey team competes in an Atlantic league where the winner is then allowed to compete in the U Sports playoffs.
 UPEI also offers a club-level men's rugby team.

-Panthers Basketball
+Varsity sports

 Men's Basketball

-The Panthers have the fifth-most Atlantic University Sport (AUS) conference Championships (four), their last being the 2002–03 season.
+The Panthers have the fifth-most Atlantic University Sport (AUS) conference Championships (five) their most recent being the 2024-25 season.
 The AUS conference is a competitive Canadian league that has produced Canadian national champions, a Canadian Olympics player, several NBA draftees, and one NBA player.